Recursions, Trains, Trees, and Combinatorial Rod Set Algebra: Setting the Stage

 the corresponding rod set is

 The number of rods of each length is the Catalan number with index shifted by $1$ from the train counts.
-The recursion corresponds to the well-known convolution that the Catalan's satisfy.
+The recursion corresponds to the well-known convolution that the Catalans satisfy.